-- The DTS methodology only looks at specific building fabric components as individual items, and doesn’t consider the holistic performance of the entire building.
+- The DTS methodology only looks at specific building fabric components as individual items and doesn’t consider the holistic performance of the entire building.

 What are alternatives to DTS?

-This alternative type of Energy Compliance method is called a “performance solution” and is discussed in Section JV3 of the NCC.
+This alternative type of Energy Compliance method is called a “Performance Solution” and is discussed in Section JV3 of the NCC.
 That is why this method is also called JV3 modelling.
 JV3 is a Verification Method, which allows demonstrating compliance with the mandatory Performance Requirement JP1 in NCC Volume 1.
 It can be used instead of the DTS Provisions of Parts J1 to J7.

 The JV3 method essentially provides flexibility in how to achieve Energy Compliance and reduce construction costs, whereas the prescriptive DTS Provisions may not work for certain building designs and maybe a higher cost approach.